wujiaqipsy/test-repo/commit1.md

-#Try again
+#Try some instructions of Git
-Git tracks changes of files.
+Try git add/commit/push: Git tracks changes of files.
-creating a new branch is quick and simple try --no-ff git merge maybe there is a bug try bug branch
+Try create/merge/delete new branch: creating a new branch is quick and simple Try --no-ff git merge
+Try bug branch: maybe there is a bug